Caroline M. Sehon, MD, FRCP(C), FABP

 - IPA in the Community and the World Awards, Psychoanalytic Assistance in Emergencies and Crises, 2nd prize (2025)

-- Awarded grants from the American Psychoanalytic Foundation Committee (APF), for the following initiatives: 2024 - The International Town Hall project received $3,000 through the International Psychotherapy Institute (IPI) 2025 - The Safe Harbor Project received $5,000 through x Funding for both initiatives has been provided by the American Psychoanalytic Foundation through the American Psychoanalytic Association
+- Awarded grants from the American Psychoanalytic Foundation Committee (APF), for the following initiatives: 2024 - The International Town Hall project received $3,000 through the International Psychotherapy Institute (IPI) 2025 - The Safe Harbor Project received $5,000 through International Psychotherapy Institute (IPI).
+Funding for both initiatives has been provided by the American Psychoanalytic Foundation through the American Psychoanalytic Association

 - Distingushed Fellow, American Academy of Child and Adolescent Psych.
 (2013-Present)